 Other main sections, like Marketing and Analytics, allow you to have a really detailed look into how your website is performing and how your visitors see it.
 Having this sort of insight can be invaluable to your business in the long run.

 One more section of the dashboard where you should spend a couple of minutes are the main settings.
 This is where you can make sure that all the details like site language and region, your business information, social media links, and so on, are set correctly.

 Squarespace fetches this data in a number of places around the site, so you don’t want them misrepresenting you.

 Squarespace already comes with an extensive catalog of features and abilities that will be enough for 90% of users.
 However, if you ever want to extend your site with some third-party integrations, Squarespace supports those as well.

 There are loads of extensions that you can add to your site with a mere couple of clicks.
-For example, you can integrate Squarespace with your preferred accounting software, your fulfillment center software, or a marketing tool.
+For example, you can integrate Squarespace with your preferred accounting software, your fulfillment center software, or an email marketing tool.